insibkeappcons1978/crypto-trading-bot-test/README.md

 ## 🚀 Usage

-Getting started with **binance bot** is simple:
+Getting started with **binance bot** is easy:

-1. Open the application after installation.
+1. Launch the application.
-2. Connect your exchange API keys securely via the settings menu.
+2. Connect your exchange API keys securely.
-3. Choose a trading strategy that aligns with your goals.
+3. Select a trading strategy that suits your goals.
-4. Adjust risk management settings to suit your preferences.
+4. Configure risk parameters such as stop-loss and take-profit levels.
-5. Start trading and monitor real-time analytics for insights.
+5. Start trading and monitor your portfolio in real time.

 <div align='center'>